 Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires the Company's Directors and executive officers and persons who own more than 10% of the common stock to file with the SEC initial reports of ownership and reports of changes in ownership of the common stock and other equity securities.
 Executive officers, Directors and greater than 10% stockholders are required to furnish the Company with copies of all such reports they file.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations from the Company's Directors and executive officers that no other reports were required, during the fiscal year ended November 25, 2017, all Section 16(a) filing requirements applicable to its Directors, executive officers and greater than 10% beneficial stockholders were complied with.
+To the Company's knowledge, no executive officer, director or 10% beneficial owner failed to file, on a timely basis, the reports required by Section 16(a) of the Exchange Act, for the fiscal year ended November 24, 2018, with the exception of one late Form 4 filed for Mr. Belk.
+The late Form 4 was filed on October 16, 2018 to report a transaction that occurred on October 4, 2018.